 Next we define the height and size of pruned witness trees. \begin{definition}[Height of witness trees] Given any witness tree $T$, let the height of $T$ be the length of the \emph{shortest} path from the root of $T$ to its leaves.
 Because $\text{height}(u)=\underset{v \in \text{children}(u)}{\min}\big\{\text{height}(v)\big\}+1$, the height of the pruned witness tree equals the height of the original witness tree.
-Given a ball $b$ of height $h$ and any $h'<h$, we always consider the pruned witness tree of $b$ with height $h'$ whose leaves have height $h-h'$.

-At the same time, let $|T|$ denote the number of vertices in $T$ for \emph{any} witness tree $T$ and $|C|$ denote the number of nodes in a configuration $C$. \end{definition}
+At the same time, let $|T|$ denote the number of vertices in $T$ for \emph{any} witness tree $T$ and $|C|$ denote the number of nodes in a configuration $C$. \end{definition} \begin{remark} Given a ball $b$ of height $h$ and any $h'<h$, we always consider the pruned witness tree of $b$ with height $h'$ whose leaves have height at least $h-h'$. \end{remark}

 Finally we review the argument of V\"{o}cking \cite{Vocking} for $m=n$ balls.